-The proposed structure will have a moderately complex design with a moderately complex roofline and will be oriented with a south aspect.
+The proposed retaining wall will be made of steel and ~200 cu. yards of fill will be added to the site.
+A residence and a cistern shed currently exist on the property.
+The residence has a moderately complex design with a moderately complex roofline and is be oriented with a southwest aspect.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material will consist of class-A laminated asphalt shingles.
+The roofing material will consist of TPO Membrance (flat roof).
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.

-The exterior wall material is to be hardiboard and metal.
-Soffits and fascia are to be hardiboard.
-The structure will have 4 large sized windows with the primary viewing direction being toward the south side of the structure.
+The exterior wall material is currently wood, and will be replaced with stucco.
+Soffits and fascia are to be 3/4" thick wood or non-combustible material such as cement board.
+The structure has 40 medium sized windows with the primary viewing direction being toward the southwest side of the structure.
 Windows will be double glazed with Low-E coating and tempered glass where required.
-Frames will be made of aluminum clad.
-Exterior doors are to be fire-rated, and made of glass and wood.
+Frames are currently vinyl and will be replaced with aluminum clad wood.
+Exterior doors are to be 13/4", fire-rated, and made of wood.
+The structure has 5 sliding glass doors located on the west-southwest (3) and east-northeast (2) side of the structure.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.